mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ```bash
 ./clean.sh
 ```

-Tips:
-1. Use `http://host.docker.internal:8080` as OM URL, which always maps to docker host, can make things easier in the following steps.
+The Ops Manager port by default is mapped to `8080` on the host.
+Can be changed in the [docker-compose.yaml](https://github.com/mongodb-ps/ce-docker-mongodb-enterprise/blob/main/ops-manager/docker-compose.yml#L24).

 ### MongoDB